Shravan7x/Shravan7x/README.md

 - 👋 Hi, I’m @Shravan7x
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Blockchain
 - 🌱 I’m currently learning Frontend Development
-- 💞️ I’m looking to collaborate on Projects Related to AI and ML
+- 💞️ I’m looking to collaborate on Projects Related to Blockchain and web3
 - 📫 How to reach me ...
 - 😄 Pronouns: He
-- ⚡ Fun fact: I am new to Computer Science
+- ⚡ Fun fact: I only focus on one project at a time so can do multiple projects with more focus

 <!---
 Shravan7x/Shravan7x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.